asaadila7/Dream-Pet-Link/README.md

 Remake of [Dream Pet Link](https://www.crazygames.com/game/dream-pet-link).

-Click on runMe.bat in the src folder (not the one outside of all the folders) to play.
+Will work on any computer with JVM installed.
+Click on the JAR file to run.

 ## Credits